 How do you picture the future of van safety technology?
 Is it driverless?
 Does it include jets?
 Will it involve electric or hydrogen fuel?

 To many, the lines between reality and science-fiction have been blurred when it comes to near future and distant future vehicle technology.
-But while companies like Google are developing driverless technology, it’s unlikely that the logistics and fleet industries will see any of the effects of this for quite some time – if they see any at all.
+But while companies are developing driverless technology, it’s unlikely that the logistics and fleet industries will see any of the effects of this for quite some time – if they see any at all.

 The reality is that the majority of technology that will be implemented in the coming years will revolve around safety and efficiency – making the roads safer for drivers, while finding ways of cutting costs and becoming more environmentally friendly.